-Primarily, digital systems involves the design and utilization of digital system hardware and software.
-Almost every electronic device made today contains a digital system in the form of application-dependent digital interfaces or microprocessors.
-Digital systems involve discrete, quantized electrical signals which are represented by strings of binary digits.
-Topics for this area of concentration include Boolean algebra, combinational logic design, sequential logic design, digital integrated circuits, programmable logic devices, computer design, and microprocessor hardware and software.
-Typical end-products of a digital system designer include computers, microprocessors, video games, industrial data acquisition and control systems, medical instrumentation, and automobile instrumentation.
-The final products developed within many of the electrical and computer engineering areas are often implanted with digital systems, such as control systems, telecommunications systems, and signal processing systems.
+Computer Engineering systems are implemented using discrete, quantized, electrical signals which are represented by strings of binary digits.
+The students in the computer engineering area study Boolean algebra, combinational and sequential logic design, digital integrated circuits, programmable logic devices, computer design, and microprocessor hardware and software.
+Typical end products of computer engineering design include computers, microprocessors, video games, industrial data acquisition and control systems, medical instrumentation, and automobile instrumentation.
+The final products developed within many of the Electrical and Computer Engineering area are often integrated with digital systems, such as control systems, telecommunications systems, and signal processing systems.

-The field of communications is concerned with processing signals and finding the best way to transmit and receive voice, picture or computer data signals.
-Communications engineering is a rapidly growing field.
+The field of Communications and Signal Processing is concerned with processing signals and finding the best way to transmit and receive voice, picture, or computer data signals.
+The field of Communication and Signal Processing is a rapidly growing field.
 In just one century, it has progressed from telegraph systems capable of sending only a few letters per second over wires to the sophisticated protocols used today.
-Now, wired and wireless communications systems are capable of sending voice, pictures, and digital data anywhere in the world with great speed.
-Advances in communication make modern devices such as the telephone, radio, television, computer modems, fax machines, and radio navigation systems a reality.
-Other devices, such as compact discs (CDs), computer disks, and magnetic tapes are also communication systems since they transfer a message through time via an optical or magnetic medium.

-Electronic devices form the building blocks of most computers and electrical systems.
-Some examples of systems include telephones, radios, televisions, controllers, oscilloscopes, logic gates, memories, digital systems, computers, power circuits, and instrumentation systems.
+Electronic devices are the building blocks of most computers and electrical systems.
+Some examples of systems include telephones, radios, television, controllers, oscilloscopes, logic gates, memories, digital systems, computers, power circuits, and instrumentation systems.
 Analysis of devices and circuits is an essential task in the evaluation of these systems.
 The designers and engineers of this field conceive and design these building blocks while engineers in other areas develop systems using these building blocks.
-The dividing line between device and circuit has been blurred considerably since the advent of integrated circuits.
-It is important for every circuit designer to know something about how these devices work.
-Students should have a wide spectrum of courses in communications, control, analogue electronics, microprocessors, and very-large-scale integration (VLSI).
-VLSI is the product of the latest revolution in the development of integrated circuits.
-VLSI is becoming the basic building block for digital and computer electronics.
-Customized VLSI signal processing chips have been used, for example, to improve the functionality of modern systems since microprocessor controlled instrumentation is already a reality.